Data is the most valuable asset a company has. Your clients demand the best possible security, and your business depends on it.

-Severe impact is considered the risk of catastrophic negative effects on organizational operations, assets, or individuals.
+The severe impact is considered the risk of catastrophic negative effects on organizational operations, assets, or individuals.
 It occurs when the CSP frequently transmits, processes, and stores sensitive unclassified data.
-There's a risk of catastrophic adverse effects on organizational operations, assets, or individuals.
+There’s a risk of catastrophic adverse effects on organizational operations, assets, or individuals.

 According to FedRAMP, 80 percent of CSPs are classified as having a Moderate Impact.